Evaluations and Research Papers:

 - Research article: What have we learned here?
 Questioning accountability in aid policy and practice.
 (2018).
 Evaluation.

-This piece problematizes the notions of “accountability” and “learning” in aid policy and practice.
-The two terms have been held up as twin pillars that will ensure a more effective aid-making system.
+This piece problematizes the notions of “accountability” and “learning” in aid policy and evaluation practice.
+It questions the role that project evaluations ought to serve.
+Accountability and learning are two terms that have been held up as twin pillars that will ensure a more effective aid-making system.
 Here, I question the ability of these concepts to improve aid in their current working forms.
 I offer a revised conceptualization of learning in order to improve funding and funding policy.
 The revised definition supports two particular areas in which “learning” is sorely needed but which are eschewed in most current institutionalized evaluation rhetoric: developing theory undergirding social change (such as theories relating to gender-based violence) and evaluating project design and implementation processes (such as participatory designs).

 - Research report / Evaluation: The use of IVR to support monitoring and evaluation of media interventions: A case study of the VOTO system in Rwanda (2016).
 With B. Smith.